Cold Weather Gear Care

 4. Warm It Up.
 If your gear has been hibernating in a trunk or cold garage, warm up any lithium ion device to over 45°F to start it easily.
-(Lithium-ion batteries will perform subpar at a temperature less than 45°F. Our SolarHome 620+ is a great product for off-grid lighting and will operate best in the colder seasons if the control box is kept indoors.
+Lithium-ion batteries will perform subpar at a temperature less than 45°F. Our SolarHome 620+ is a great product for off-grid lighting and will operate best in the colder seasons if the control box is kept indoors.

 5. Dust It Off.
 Clean off your solar panels & power banks, and make sure all the gear ports and flaps are free of dust for optimal charging.

 6. Practice Makes Perfect.
 Familiarize yourself and make sure you take your gear for a test drive every 3-6 months.
 For avid campers who are out year-round, this will come with normal use; for less frequent usage or if you're planning to use in-case-of-emergency only, make sure your gear is prepped with regular check-ins.
 Mike Martin from the BioLite team says "Test out your gear before using it out in the field.
 It's best to become very familiar with your gear before it's make or break time out in the wild.
 Lastly, take care of your gear and your gear takes care of you."
 If you have questions, if anything doesn't work the way you expect, or if anything seems counterintuitive, check out our new Help Center for some informative articles about our products.